vkum29/pov/react/practice.md

     ...
   }

-- We can use shouldComponentUpdate to hook decision for dom rendering returning false will not render any changes in state to DOM.
+- We can use shouldComponentUpdate to hook decision for DOM rendering returning false will not render any changes in state to DOM.